-(2) A rich source of polymer materials, inexpensive, disposable medical supplies for made to avoid the traditional material products due to high prices and had to repeatedly use disinfection and problems caused by secondary infections;
+(2) A rich source of polymer materials.
+Inexpensive disposable medical supplies are made to avoid traditional material products due to high prices.

-(3) More easily modified plastics have been good tissue compatibility, blood compatibility of products;
+(3) More easily modified plastics have good tissue compatibility.
+Flood compatibility of products.

 Medical Grade Plastics

 The standards and limitations for the use of materials for medical applications are very stringent.
-With the invention of various types of materials with suitable properties and injection molding techniques, the possibilities of use of plastic resins for medical applications have increased.
+The invention of various types of materials.
+With suitable properties and injection molding techniques.
+The possibilities of the use of plastic resins for medical applications have increased.

-Following are the key considerations for selecting medical-grade plastic resins:
+The following are the key considerations for selecting medical-grade plastic resins.

-Compared with ordinary plastics, medical plastics molding part require higher:
+Compared with ordinary plastics, medical plastics molding parts require higher:

-(1) Since most toxic monomers and oligomers, so medical plastics are strictly limited to the residual of the foregoing;
+(1) Since most toxic monomers and oligomers.
+Medical plastics are strictly limited to the residual of the foregoing.

-(2) Plastic molding in the polymerization process inevitably come into contact with the reactor, metal catalysts, which often contain trace metal ions, according to the medical plastics GB requirement for zinc, lead, cadmium, copper, barium, tin and other metal ions residual cases are clearly defined
+(2) Plastic molding in the polymerization process inevitably comes into contact with the reactor, and metal catalysts.
+Which often contain trace metal ions, according to the medical plastics GB.
+The requirement for zinc, lead, cadmium, copper, barium, and tin.
+Other metal ions residual cases are clearly defined.

-(4) Chinese plastic molding processing or modified in the process need to add various additives, such as the amount of plasticizer in PVC medical products often as high as 30-60%, thus requiring to maximize the use of toxic chemicals, to prevent long-term use or reduce the precipitation of additives to affect product performance and treatment;
+(4) Chinese plastic molding processing or modified in the process need to add various additives.
+Such as the amount of plasticizer in PVC medical products is often as high as 30-60%.
+This required maximizing the use of toxic chemicals.
+To prevent long-term use or reduce the precipitation of additives to affect product performance and treatment.